-Home CTV Roku’s Recent Investments In DSPs and Performance Are Still Paying Off
+Home CTV Roku’s Recent Investments In DSPs And Performance Are Still Paying Off

-Roku’s Recent Investments In DSPs and Performance Are Still Paying Off
+Roku’s Recent Investments In DSPs And Performance Are Still Paying Off

 SHARE:

 The company posted solid results for Q3 2025 on Thursday.
 Platform revenue grew 17% year over year in Q3, from $908 million to $1.06 billion.
-This marks the first time that Roku has cracked the billion-dollar mark with platform revenue in 2025, with the last time being in Q4 2024.
+This marks the first time Roku has cracked the billion-dollar mark with platform revenue in 2025, with the last time being in Q4 2024.

-Overall, revenue for Q3 increased 14% YoY, from $1.06 billion in 2024 to $1.21 in 2025.
+Overall, revenue for Q3 increased 14% YOY, from $1.06 billion in 2024 to $1.21 in 2025.

-These results have given Roku “a lot of confidence” in their ability to maintain double digit revenue growth in 2026, CEO Anthony Wood told investors during a public call that day.
+These results have given Roku “a lot of confidence” in their ability to maintain double-digit revenue growth in 2026, CEO Anthony Wood told investors during a public call that day.
 The company raised its outlook for its platform business to 17% growth for the full year.

 But as most of the leadership team noted, it’s too soon for the business to rest on its laurels – not with so many of its offerings and initiatives still in those aforementioned early days.